African Road Trip Ideas

 Casablanca.
 Marrakesh.
 The Atlas Mountains.
 Morocco is the stuff that dreams are made of.
 From the golden sand beaches of the Atlantic coast to the upper reaches of the Atlas Mountains and everything in between, Morocco screams adventure.
 Get lost in the endlessly winding paths of the grand souks of cities such as Fez and Marrakesh.
 Take a camel safari and sleep under the stars with only goats for company high in the dunes of the great Sahara.
 These memories will stay with you and your mates forever.

 You could easily plan half a dozen road trips just in this electric country.
-Long known as one of the “it” spots for travelers to the continent, South Africa has everything that a would be adventurer would need for the experience of a lifetime: incredible wildlife, world class beaches, some of the top wine farms in the world, running, mountain biking, off road motorcycling trails that anyone would be lucky to explore and much more.
+Long known as one of the “it” spots for travellers to the continent, South Africa has everything that a would be adventurer would need for the experience of a lifetime: incredible wildlife, world class beaches, some of the top wine farms in the world, running, mountain biking, off road motorcycling trails that anyone would be lucky to explore and much more.
 With a more advanced infrastructure than many countries in Africa, South Africa remains a top pick for road trip ideas to indulge your need for adventure with your desire for comfort at the end of the day.

 Undoubtedly the most famous Road trip of South Africa is the Garden Route, ranging from Mossel Bay in the Western Cape to the Storms River.
 The Garden Route is a vibrant route which is one adventure after the other.
 From whale watching along the shore to the Cape wine Route 62, each destination has its own history and hidden secrets.
 Must do areas include the Klein Karoo, Hermanus and Knysna.